arangodb-managed/oasisctl/tests/README.md

 # Testing oasisctl

-**NOTE**: Make sure that the oasisctl binary exists before running the tests.
+**NOTE**: Make sure the oasisctl binary exists before running the tests.

 To run all tests execute the following: